-Contract assets (unbilled receivables) and contract liabilities (customer advances and unearned income and unearned event income) that are not separately stated in our consolidated balance sheets at December 31, 2020 and 2019 were as follows:
+Contract assets (unbilled receivables) and contract liabilities (customer advances and unearned income, reserve for audience deficiency and unearned event income) that are not separately stated in our consolidated balance sheets at December 31, 2021 and 2020 were as follows:

-Decembe er 31, 2020 Dec ember 31, 2019

-(In thou ısands)
+Dece mber 31, 2021 (In tho December 31, 2020 ousands)

-Contract assets:
+Contract assets: (-11.11.1

-Unbilled receivables \$ 5,798 \$ 3,763
+Unbilled receivables \$ 10,735 \$ 5,798

 Contract liabilities:

-Customer advances and unearned income \$ 4,955 \$ 3,048
+Customer advances and unearned income \$ 7,494 \$ 4,955

+Reserve for audience deficiency 6,020 3,544

-Unearned event income 5,921 6,645
+Unearned event income 5,921

-Unbilled receivables consists of earned revenue on behalf of customers that have not yet been billed.
-Customer advances and unearned income represents advance payments by customers for future services under contract that are generally incurred in the near term.
+Unbilled receivables consists of earned revenue on behalf of customers that have not yet been billed and are included in accounts receivable on the consolidated balance sheets.
+Customer advances and unearned income represents advance payments by customers for future services under contract that are generally incurred in the near term and are included in other current liabilities on the consolidated balance sheets.
+The reserve for audience deficiency represents the portion of revenue that is deferred until the shortfall in contracts where the ratings were guaranteed is settled, typically by providing additional advertising units generally within one year of the original airing.
 Unearned event income represents payments by customers for upcoming events.

+For customer advances and unearned income as of January 1, 2021, approximately \$3.0 million was recognized as revenue during the year ended December 31, 2021.
+For unearned event income as of January 1, 2021, approximately \$5.9 million was recognized during the year ended December 31, 2021 as the event took place during the fourth quarter of 2021.
 For customer advances and unearned income as of January 1, 2020, approximately \$2.3 million was recognized as revenue during the year ended December 31, 2020.
 For unearned event income as of January 1, 2020, there was no revenue recognized during the year ended December 31, 2020.
-For customer advances and unearned income as of January 1, 2019, approximately \$2.7 million was recognized as revenue during the year ended December 31, 2019.
-For unearned event income as of January 1, 2019, approximately \$3.9 million was recognized during the year ended December 31, 2019.
-For unearned event income as of January 1, 2019, approximately \$3.9 million was recognized during the year ended December 31, 2019, as the event took place during the second quarter of 2019.